pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 				fmt.Println("Hello, world.")
 			}

-This code will be run by the workflow on a push operation.
+This code will be run by the GitHub Action workflow on a push operation.

-## create a simple GitHub Action
+## 4. create a simple GitHub Action
 1. Create a workflow directory within your repository called *.github/workflows*

 1. Create a file called *hello-action.yml* within the workflows diretory (.github/workflows/hello-action.yml)